firedog99/Azar-Live-IP-Geolocator/README.md

    ``python3 server.py``

 #### On Windows
+1. Download the latest version of Python from the Microsoft store.

-1. Open Command Prompt or PowerShell.
+2. Open Command Prompt or PowerShell.
-2. Navigate to the project directory.
+3. Navigate to the project directory.
-3. Run the Python server:
+4. Run the Python server:

    ``python3 server.py``